therealozp/class-notes/swe review.md

 take for contrast, if a user does not directly interact with the computer screen at the bank. they are still considered a primary, because it is for them that the system exists.

-6. what does indirect actor mean?
+6. what does indirect actor mean? in case both direct and indirect actors exist in use case modeling, only direct actors should appear in use cases. fact or cap?
 - a **direct actor** are those who actually *use* the system. for example, and admin entering patient details is a direct actor.
 - an **indirect actor** are those who never get to use it directly. for example, a customer will never use the HMS directly, if they just stand and provide info instead of interacting with the system.

+only direct actors should appear in UCD

 7. abstract actors and how they are represented these are more important than the previous two (primary/secondary, direct/indirect), and can be shown in UCDs. *abstract actors* are **parents of concrete actors**. they are more generalized, and from where specialized actors can be derived.